-Socalypaa 5 was a smashing success.
-Advisory council wants to extend all their applause to Long Beach for hosting it.
+SOCALYPAA 7 was another great success.
+Advisory council wants to extend all their applause to LACYPAA for hosting it.

-We also want to congratulate TRICYPAA for being awarded the opportunity to host SOCALYPAA 6 in the Inland Empire in 2014!
+We also want to congratulate IVYPAA for being awarded the opportunity to host SOCALYPAA 8 in the Inland Valley in 2016!

-We want to thank LACYPAA and COACHELLYPAA for their participation in the bid process, and we cannot wait until next year for them to bid again.
+We want to thank all the bid committees for their participation in the bid process.
+We cannot wait until next year for them to bid again!

 Bid committees are the life blood of any conference, and if you are interested in bidding, click the bidding link above and contact us please.